-Join Roy Sivan for an in-depth discussion in this video Advanced techniques, part of AngularJS and WordPress: Building a Single-Page Application.
+Join Roy Sivan for an in-depth discussion in this video Advanced techniques, part of Building a Single-Page Application with AngularJS and WordPress.

 - So we've created a very basic blog listing…and detail single-page application.…We've even added some custom data…to the response so that we can show…that data on the listing page.…But what else can you do with the…REST API, WordPress and Angular?…Custom routes are a great way to add custom functionality.…Modifying the response is one easy way…to make the REST API work for your needs…but creating a custom route allows you to do…something completely custom for…an endpoint like take a payment.…I went ahead and I created a new custom route…called roy and attached it to the wp/v2 namespace…which is the default namespace that comes with the plugin.…